 Here are some more reasons to believe that the markets have been in this bubble for quite some time now:

-- According to the Reserve Bank of India’s 2020-21 report, the stock market was overvalued on the basis of trailing P/E as of Mar-21.
-Governor Shaktikanta Das also warned investors of the same in Aug-21.
+- According to the Reserve Bank of India’s 2020-21 report, the stock market was overvalued based on trailing P/E as of Mar-21.
+Governor Shaktikanta Das also warned investors of the same in August 2021.

 - Despite the effects of the COVID pandemic and a still-recovering economy, the markets are on a constant rise.
 This rise sure looks to be the sign of an overvalued market.

 - In September, India’s Market capitalization to GDP ratio reached an all-time record of 188%.

 - 2021 was a year for many IPOs.
 Brands like Zomato and Paytm got listed on the stock market.
 A change in public sentiment gave a push to the demand for stocks.
 There is now more demand due to initial gains in IPOs; many Demat accounts are being opened, and the number also doubled compared to the past year.

 - The total debt to GDP ratio was 58.73% towards the end of FY 2020-21.
 Such a high number usually indicates bordering on the overvalued market.

 Discover stocks that suit certain filter criteria and dive into details to check their WealthBaskets.

 Is it safe to invest in stocks right now?

 Investors are usually advised to behave carefully when the markets are overvalued and not get carried away with the public sentiment.

 And that’s true even when markets are undervalued.
 Because in either case, if you’re not conscious, you might put yourself at a lot of financial disadvantage.